black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 # Step 86
 Add another object to the animationData array.
 Your new object should have the properties inputVal, marginTop, and addElDelay set to 1, -200, and 2000, respectively.
 Remember to treat the animationData array as a stack and add the new object to the top of the stack.

+# Step 87
+Now you'll start building the animation itself.

+First, use the document.getElementById() method to select the element with the id animation-container and assign it to a variable called animationContainer.